lawrence501/5e-cli/specialisations.md

 ## Relics

-Qualities of a relic:
-- start with 3 specific affixes
-- can sacrifice a relic to level up another relic
-- have a pool of 6 affixes where new affixes can come from
-- Each level option uses weighted affix adding/upgrading, using a d6

 ### Generic Evolution
 Whenever a new thematic affix would be added to a relic, you are also shown a random generic affix.
 You may add either to the relic.
 Additionally, you are immediately shown a random generic affix for each non-starting affix on any relics you currently have, which will have the same amount of upgrade points applied to it as the relic affix.